kanav99/github-java-ctf/README.md

 A more refined version of this payload is present in this [file](payloads/refined.sh) but the caveat is still present there.
 A python project where you can run a complete shell (like in SSH) is present [here](titus-shell/) which is free of all such problems.

+### 4.1 PoC: Reproducing vulnerability locally

+Dependencies other than that for Titus:
+1. Python 3

+Steps:
+1. Setup titus-control-plane at commit 8a8bd4c at default ports (7001).
+2. Change directory to `titus-shell/` in this repository.
+3. Install the package dependencies (in a virtual environment maybe) using `pip3 install -r requirements.txt`
+4. Run `python3 shell.py` to start the shell.

+### 4.2 Remediation